-At the Arlo Soho Hotel, the rooftop space formerly known as Good Story has been given a fresh look for the 2018 summer season and reopened as A.R.T (Arlo Roof Top) in May.
-Unchanged are the Hudson River views, the twinkling cafe lights, smattering of lounge chairs and tables, and short and sweet drinks menu.
-Expect prosecco and rosé by the glass, local beer and hard cider, and classic cocktails devised by Employees Only alum, Milos Zica.
+At the Arlo SoHo, the rooftop space formerly known as Good Story has been given a fresh look for the 2018 summer season and reopened as A.R.T (Arlo Roof Top).
+Unchanged are the Hudson River views, the twinkling cafe lights, smattering of lounge chairs and tables, and short-but-sweet drinks menu.
+Expect prosecco and rosé by the glass, local beer and hard cider, and classic cocktails devised by Employees Only alum Milos Zica.
 The nostalgic food menu includes favorites like garlic knots with marinara and deviled eggs with bacon, plus flatbread options and larger bites including a hot chicken sandwich with pickles.
 Open from 4 p.m. during the week and from noon until late at weekends; the new outdoor lounge look lends a low-key vibe that persists even past midnight when hotel guests return for a nightcap before bed.

 Azul on the Rooftop